matoous/dzxcz/content/about/index.md

 I highly recommend trying the 16 personalities test youtself, while not tentative I find the insights helpful in learning more about yourself.

-To greater or lesser extend I identify will following philosophies:
+To greater or lesser extend I identify with following philosophies:

 - [Stoicism](https://en.wikipedia.org/wiki/Stoicism)